How to Revive a Dying Fiddle-Leaf Fig

 • Causes.
 Low humidity from air currents in the house or indoor heating.
 Not watering often enough and watering too lightly contributes to the leaf edges turning brown.

-The reason fiddle leaf fig leaves turn brown at the edges is because of low humidity from air currents and indoor heating.
-Fiddle leaf figs are tropical plants that are adapted to humidity of at least 40% whereas the air indoors is typically around 10% humidity.
-This difference in humidity is the reason the leaves turning brown at the edges.
+Your fiddle leaf fig leaves are turning brown at the edges because of low humidity from air currents and indoor heating.
+Fiddle leaf figs are tropical plants adapted to at least 40% humidity, whereas indoor air is typically around 10% humidity.
+I can assure you that this difference in humidity is why the leaves turn brown at the edges.

-The humidity indoors in most climates is around 10% but indoor heating in Winter or air currents from forced air and air conditioning, all lower the humidity of houses even further, creating an environment that is contrary to the fiddle leaf fig’s preferred conditions.
+The humidity indoors in most climates is around 10%, but I have to turn my indoor heating in Winter and of course, there are air currents from forced air and air conditioning, all of which lower the humidity of my house even further, creating an environment that is contrary to the fiddle leaf fig’s preferred conditions.

-Not watering fiddle leaf fig’s often enough or watering too lightly (so that only the top inch or so of the potting soil is moistened) also contribute significantly to the leaf edges turning brown.
+I have observed that not watering fiddle leaf figs often enough or watering too lightly (so that only the top inch or so of the potting soil is moistened) also contributes significantly to the leaf edges turning brown.

-Sometimes soil becomes hydrophobic (repels water) when it dries out completely and water runs off the surface of the soil and does not reach the fig’s roots where it is required.
+Sometimes, I see the phenomena of the soil becoming hydrophobic (repels water) when it dries out completely, and water runs off the surface of the soil and does not reach the fig’s roots where it is required.

-How To Revive a Fiddle Leaf Fig With Brown Leaf Edges
+How I Saved My Fiddle Leaf Figs With brown Leaf Edges

-To revive fiddle leaf figs with brown leaf edges, emulate their natural conditions by increasing the humidity with regular misting, ensure the temperature is between 65 to 75ºF and water the fiddle leaf fig’s root ball thoroughly.
+To save fiddle leaf figs with brown leaf edges, what I try to do is emulate their natural conditions by increasing the humidity with regular misting, ensuring the temperature stays between 65 to 75ºF, and watering the fiddle leaf fig’s root ball thoroughly.

-• Mist your fiddle leaf fig’s leaves every day, if the margins are brown and curling.
-Misting the leaves creates a humid micro-climate that mimics the fig’s tropical rainforest environment.
+• I recommend misting your fiddle leaf fig’s leaves every day, if the margins are brown and curling.
+The reason I do this is because misting the leaves creates a humid micro-climate that mimics the fig’s tropical rainforest environment.
 This slows down the rate of water loss from the leaves and alleviates the stress that causes the leaf edges to turn brown.

 • Use a plant humidifier for low maintenance.
-If you cannot mist the leaves every day, then a plant humidifier can be used to increase the humidity to the optimal level for your fiddle leaf fig. This can help if you live in a particularly arid climate, however it is not necessary if you can mist the leaves regularly.
+If you cannot mist the leaves every day, then what I suggest you do is use a plant humidifier to increase the humidity to the optimal level for your fiddle leaf fig. This can help if you live in a particularly arid climate.
+However, it is not necessary if you can mist the leaves regularly.

-• Group tropical plants together to create a more favorable, humid micro-climate for the fiddle leaf fig. Grouping your tropical houseplants together (such as calathea or Boston ferns etc.) helps to increase the relative humidity to mitigate dry conditions and reduce the risk of exacerbating the brown leaf margins.
+• Group tropical plants together to create a more favorable, humid micro-climate for the fiddle leaf fig. Grouping your tropical houseplants together (I love to group my fiddle leaf fig with my other humidity loevers calathea and Boston ferns etc.) helps to increase the relative humidity to mitigate dry conditions and reduce the risk of exacerbating the brown leaf margins.

-• Water the fiddle leaf thoroughly (but wait for the top 2 inches of the soil to dry between each watering).
-This style of watering mimics the typical watering cycle and level of soil moisture in their native environment to keep the plant healthy.
-Always water generously, so that excess water tickles from the base of the pot to ensure the water has reached the roots.
+• Water your fiddle leaf thoroughly (but wait for the top 2 inches of the soil to dry between each watering).
+This is the cycle of watering used in commercial garden nurseries as it mimics the typical watering cycle and level of soil moisture in their native environment to keep the plant healthy.
+I would also always water generously so that excess water tickles from the pot’s base to ensure the water has reached the roots.

-• If the surface of the soil repels water, soak the root ball in a basin of water.
-Ensure the root ball is submerged for around 10 minutes, so that water has time to absorb into the soil and reach the roots.
-This improves the soils texture, so that it should not repel water off the surface, the next time you water your fiddle leaf fig. The soil only tends to repel water when its has dried out completely due to erratic watering.
+• If the surface of the soil repels water, then I soak the root ball in a basin of water.
+Ensure the root ball is submerged for around 10 minutes so that water has time to absorb into the soil and reach the roots.
+This improves the soil texture so that it does not repel water off the surface the next time you water your fiddle leaf fig. The soil only tends to repel water when it has dried out completely due to erratic watering.

-Once you have corrected the environmental conditions that have caused the leaf edges to turn brown, the leaves should start to look better.
-However, if the margins have turned brown and crispy then the brown leaf margins are unlikely to restore their green appearance.
+Once you have corrected the environmental conditions that have caused the leaf edges to turn brown, the leaves should start to look better in 3 weeks or so.
+However, if the margins have turned brown and crispy, the brown leaf margins are unlikely to restore their green appearance.

-To tidy up the appearance of the leaf you can trim off the brown margin carefully with a sharp pair or pruners, following the leaves shape.
+To tidy up the appearance of the leaf what I do is trim off the brown margin carefully with a sharp pair or pruners, following the leaves shape.

-Whilst fiddle leaf figs are fussy about their care, they are resilient to careful pruning and you can trim back the brown leaf edges with a pair of scissors to restore their appearance without damaging the plant.
+Whilst fiddle leaf figs are fussy about their care, they are resilient to careful pruning, and you can trim back the brown leaf edges with a pair of scissors to restore their appearance without damaging the plant.
+I often have to prune fiddle leaf figs in my job at a garden nursery to ensure that the plants look good for sale.

 • Symptoms.
 Leaves have brown spots or brown patches.